Skip to main content

 Team invites & enterprise invites

 Skilladder provisions people through two different invitation styles.
-Both use one-time links that expire—this is deliberate so old HR spreadsheets cannot resurrect dormant access forever.
+Both use one-time links that expire — this is deliberate so old email threads cannot reactivate stale access.

 :::tip Quick distinction

-• Team invite → “Join my company’s Skilladder roster as staff.”
+• Team invite → "Join my company's Skilladder account as a staff member."

 :::